Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Visitors touch down outside the capital city of St Denis, a mix of French colonial buildings and fortifications built with incredibly durable blocks hewn from volcanic rock, Creole-style and typically European buildings, with a lack (thankfully) of high-rise towers.

-From St Denis, many head along the coast to Saint Andre and up into Salazie.
+From St Denis, many visitors head along the coast to Saint Andre and up into Salazie.
 On my first visit, a light misty drizzle set in, creating beautiful atmospheric effects and causing a myriad of waterfalls on this, the wettest part of the island, to turn to seething torrents after a few hours.

 Through staggeringly beautiful, narrow valleys and up steeply climbing roads, one passes roadside shrines that dot the island and reflect the mix of predominantly Catholic belief mingled with Hindu, Tamil and Islam.

 The highland village of Hell Bourg with its ruined thermal baths (a volcanic eruption diverted the spring system) is a delightful glimpse of yesteryear, with charming Creole houses and gardens ablaze with beautiful flowers and herbs, several endemic to Réunion.